-I was doing my daily evening walks trying to stick to my ten thousands steps regime when my attention was grabbed by an elderly couple strolling by.
+I was doing my daily evening walks trying to stick to my ten thousand steps regime when my attention was grabbed by an elderly couple strolling by.
 They were holding each other hands and seem in the world of their own.
 It was an endearing sight.
-And the thought that came suddenly in mind is: semper fi.
+And the thought that came suddenly to mind is semper fi.

 What happened to personal favourite?
 The old and trusty ensemble we feel comfortable with?
 Gotten too old for comfort?

 I’m not only talking from a consumer point of view but as a human being as well.
 I did not only grow up in a world where a choice is as simple as yes or no and “which” is an occasional option usually came with tags such as “afford” or “need.”
 That was also the time when one stick with one’s choice for better or for worse, not when someone or something better comes along.